Skip to main content

 SHED’s edge is real — they specialize in oral and sublingual compounded GLP-1 alternatives, genuinely useful for people who can’t tolerate injections.
 But their compounded plans come with a 2-month minimum commitment before cancellation eligibility, and a 72-hour notice window before the next billing date.
 That’s not month-to-month, and it’s not 48 hours.

 If you want SHED’s specific edge (needle-free options, oral lozenges) and you can accept the 2-month minimum, it’s a legitimate program with a published portal cancellation path.
-But if month-to-month flexibility is your priority, choose Eden — Eden also offers oral compounded options without the 2-month lockup.
+But if month-to-month flexibility is your priority, choose Embody — Embody also offers needle-free compounded options with straightforward cancellation.

 Direct Meds — Subscription Cancel Is Easy, But the Order Cancellation Window Is Tight